The Invisible Architect: Understanding Gravitational Force and Its Cosmic Reign From the gentle fall of an autumn leaf to the majestic dan...

 (geodesics) through this curved geometry.

-fall off the Earth?
+Why don't we fall off the Earth?

 We don't fall off the Earth because Earth's